ruslansavchuk/kubernetes-the-hard-way/docs/02-kubelet.md

 }
 ```

-As kubelet is a service which is used to manage pods running on the node, we need to configure that service
+As kubelet is a service that is used to manage pods running on the node, we need to configure that service
 ```bash
 cat <<EOF | sudo tee /etc/systemd/system/kubelet.service
 [Unit]